Improving Neutrino Oscillation Measurements through Event Classification: Oscillation Analysis

 Figure~\ref{fig:oscillation_sens_mismod_all_Ecal_only} summarizes the results for the four different possible training and testing configurations.
 In the case of no mismodeling, i.e.~when the same generator is used consistently throughout the analysis, the result is a $\sim 10$-$20\%$ reduction in uncertainties without introducing any additional bias.
 Given perfect modeling of neutrino-nucleus interactions, this approach may provide a modest but real improvement in the precision that can be obtained from finite experimental data.
 However, perfect nuclear modeling will not be achieved in reality.

 In a more realistic setting, both classifier and fit rely on the neutrino event generator which may not agree with data.
 The crossed-generator results in Fig.~\ref{fig:oscillation_sens_mismod_all_Ecal_only} address this case.
 In the baseline results without employing the classifier, we see that by using different generators for mock data and fitting leads to a clear bias on the estimate of the oscillation parameters, with the true oscillation parameters $\sim 1-2\sigma$ away from the best-fit (i.e., the center of hollow confidence intervals).
+When using GENIE as mock data and NuWro for the fit the allowed region prefers lower $\Delta m^2_{31}$.
+This is because the determination of the mass splitting is dominated by the energy corresponding to the minimum of oscillation.
+If GENIE is mock data and NuWro is used for the fit, since GENIE has more missing energy (see Fig.~\ref{fig:Emiss}), fitting with NuWro leads to an apparent higher energy for the oscillation minimum.
+This translates to a lower value of the mass splitting.
+The opposite happens when NuWro is taken for mock data and the fit is performed with GENIE.

-This is not surprising; neutrino-nucleus interaction mismodeling is known to introduce such biases, which can be much more severe~\cite{Coyle:2025xjk,Coyle:2022bwa}.
+The presence of a bias when using different generators of mock data and fit is not surprising; neutrino-nucleus interaction mismodeling is known to introduce such biases, which can be much more severe~\cite{Coyle:2025xjk,Coyle:2022bwa}.
+Regardless, the tuning and the classification procedures can be carried out independently, e.g. as in the NOvA quartile analysis~\cite{NOvA:2018gge}.
+We leave the exploration of the interplay between classification and tuning to future work.

 The improvements from event-type classification in the mismodeling case is clearly apparent.
 Significant improvements in sensitivity are only apparent in one example.
 However, the reduction in bias is substantial in both tests.
 Only the classifier-enabled results include the true parameters within the $1\sigma$ region, while the standard fit does so only at the $2\sigma$ level.
 This demonstrates that the approach is not just robust against mismodeling, but that it can make oscillation analyses more robust against mismodeling's biasing effects.